luciamayorf/Data_preprocessing_alignment/README.md

 It is mainly designed for the processing of low-coverage libraries generated with NovaSeqX.

-## Data quality control
+## Raw data quality control

-First, we do a first FastQC analysis of the raw data received with FastQC, and summarize the results obtained with MultiQC.
+First, we do a first FastQC analysis of the FASTQ files received with FastQC, and summarize the results obtained with MultiQC.

 ```
 python scripts/rawdataqc_scripts.py config/all_rawreads_fastqs.yml